awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 }
 ```

-## Stopping a Database Activity Stream<a name="DBActivityStreams.Disabling"></a>
+## Stopping an Activity Stream<a name="DBActivityStreams.Disabling"></a>

-You can stop a database activity stream using the console or AWS CLI\.
+You can stop an activity stream using the console or AWS CLI\.

-Note, if you delete a DB cluster, the database activity stream is stopped automatically\.
+Note, if you delete a DB cluster, the activity stream is stopped automatically\.

 ### Console<a name="DBActivityStreams.Disabling-collapsible-section-D1"></a>

-**To turn off a database activity stream**
+**To turn off an activity stream**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.